 Step 3: Select environment role

-- Environment editor: can create new projects and see all other projects.
+- Environment editor: can create new project models and see all other project models.

 - Environment administrator: same as above, but can also do user management.